kkirss/vcb-riscv/CPU-V0_1.md

 1. 1 tick to read register file
 2. 1 tick for ALU input multiplexers
-3. 5 ticks for ALU adder
+3. 3 ticks for comparator
-4. 1 tick for comparison logic from adder output
-5. 1 tick for comparison multiplexer
+4. 1 tick for comparison multiplexer
-6. 1 tick for checking whether EX stage should be flushed and splitting writes to pipeline stage control lines.
+5. 1 tick for checking whether EX stage should be flushed and splitting writes to pipeline stage control lines.
-7. 2 ticks for PC-SRC multiplexer
+6. 2 ticks for PC-SRC multiplexer
     * 1 tick concurrently for pipeline stage clock controller
-8. 1 tick for pipeline stage store
+7. 1 tick for pipeline stage store

-Total: 13 ticks
+Total: ~~10 ticks~~ 11 ticks (temporarily due to bottleneck in PC adders but will use ALU to avoid it)